Delicious pudding with a trio of citrus

-- Preheat oven to 180 degrees (160 degrees if using fan forced).
+- Preheat oven to 180° Celsius (160° Celsius if using a fan forced oven).
 Choose a one litre oven proof bowl and a baking tray to fit.

 - In a large bowl, cream butter with the sugar with an electric beater, then add the egg yolks.
 Add the flour and milk alternatively to make a smooth batter then blend in the juice and zest.
 In a separate bowl, whisk egg whites until firm then fold gently into batter.
 Butter the bowl then pour in the batter.

 - Stand basin in a baking tray and pour in hot water to come one third up sides of oven dish.
 Bake for 1 hour until top is golden and bounces back when lightly touched.
 The top half should look like a sponge and the bottom syrupy.
 Serve warm with cream or vanilla ice cream.
 Serves 6.